SCLOUD-PTE-LTD/docs/private-cloud/user-guide/eip.md

 - Operation Log: The Operation Log page displays the operation log of the current External IP address.
 It can display logs at a custom time level, perform approximate search  on logs, provide operation logs within two weeks by default, and view operation logs of different time periods by switching the date period.

 ## Bind a public IP address
-Binding an external IP address refers to binding an EIP address to a virtual machine, NAT gateway, Server Load Balancer, and VPN gateway to provide Internet service capabilities for virtual resources.
+Binding an external IP address refers to binding an EIP address to a virtual machine, NAT gateway, Load Balancing, and VPN gateway to provide Internet service capabilities for virtual resources.
 - A virtual machine supports binding 50 IPv4 and 10 IPv6 External IP addresses, and the first IP address with a default route is used as the default network egress of the virtual machine.
 - IPv6 public IP addresses can only be bound to virtual machines, not to other resources.
 - After a virtual machine is bound to a public IP address, the system configures the external IP address and the delivery route of the CIDR block directly to the default external network card that comes with the virtual machine, and you can directly view all the external IP addresses and related routing information bound to the virtual machine through the virtual machine's operating system.
 - NAT gateways can only bind an IPv4 External IPv4 address with a default route, and cannot bind an IPv6 External IP address.
 - VPN Gateway can only bind a public network with a default route IPv4 address, but does not support binding an IPv6 public IP address.
-- Server Load Balancer can bind only one External IPv4 with a default routed IPv4 address, but does not support binding an IPv6 External IP address.
+- Load Balancing can bind only one External IPv4 with a default routed IPv4 address, but does not support binding an IPv6 External IP address.
 - A public IP address can bind only one virtual resource, and only unbound public

 IP addresses can be bound to it, and the bound resource must be running, valid, or shut down.
 You can use Bind to the External IP Resource List to enter the External IP Binding wizard page and perform resource binding operations, as shown in the following figure: